Base

 to_map : T<K, V> ~ ToMap -> Map<K, V> to_map(a)

-is a list, and there are multiple elements in a
+If a is a list, and there are multiple elements in a with the same

 key, the last element's value will overwrite the others.